Dean Close School: History

 The most recent additions to the school's property are a £3 million sports hall and a £4.5 million prep school hall which opened in October 2013.
+Rory Bremner officially opened the school hall in 2015.

-In June 2015, Dean Close School announced the acquisition of a preparatory school, St John's on the Hill (now Dean Close St John's), Chepstow.
+In June 2015, the Dean Close Foundation announced the acquisition of a preparatory school, St John's on the Hill (now Dean Close St John's), Chepstow.
 In 2020 the School announced the further acquisition of another preparatory school, Airthrie in Cheltenham.

-In May 2025, Dean Close School announced the acquisition of Kingham Hill School, a private boarding and day school set in 105 acres in the Cotswolds.
+In May 2025, the Dean Close Foundation announced the acquisition of Kingham Hill School, a private boarding and day school set in 105 acres in the Cotswolds.